stacs-cp/ree/emini.md

 ## András Salamon and Chris Stone
 ### 20230302

+# Introduction

 We propose studying (and implementing a parser for) a small fragment of Essence, which we call EMini.
 This is similar to the fragment $E_{FO}$ which is studied by Mitchell and Ternovska 2007.

+# The language

+An EMini specification consists of three parts.

+## Given

 The `given` part consists of a sequence of statements of the form
 ```